Template-Guided 3D Molecular Pose Generation via Flow Matching and Differentiable Optimization: Method

 \subsection{Flow-Matching Molecular Alignment}

 The \gls{FM-MA} module generates 3D conformations of a query ligand conditioned on the 3D structure of a reference ligand.
 Starting from a random 3D conformation of the query 2D graph, the model progressively denoises it to produce conformations that reproduce the ground-truth pose, spatially aligned with the reference ligand.
 This alignment process is illustrated in Figure \ref{fig:quatre_images}, which shows the evolution of the query conformation in blue, from initial noise ($t=0$) to final alignment with the reference structure in pink ($t=1$).
 Inspired by pocket-guided generative models like DiffDock \citep{corso2022diffdock}, which condition ligand generation on protein pocket geometry, our method instead uses the 3D structure of a template ligand as the conditioning reference.
+An illustration of \gls{FM-MA} model pipeline is provided in Figure \ref{fig:FMA_schema}.

 \paragraph{\gls{FM} model.} \gls{FM} \citep{lipman2022flow} is a generative modeling approach that constructs a time-continuous mapping $\phi: [0,1] \times \mathbb{R}^d \to \mathbb{R}^d$ to transport a prior distribution $\rho_0$ to a target distribution $\rho_1$.
 This transformation is learned through a vector field (or velocity field) $v: [0,1] \times \mathbb{R}^d \to \mathbb{R}^d$ governing the sample evolution, described by the ordinary differential equation (ODE):